matijakolaric-com/django-music-publisher/docs/manual_cwr.rst

    Add CWR export view

-For CWR export to work, your CWR delivery code must be set (``PUBLISHER_CODE``) in settings.
+**For CWR export to work, your CWR delivery code must be defined in settings (``PUBLISHER_CODE``).

-It is a required setting, so a you can start entering your metadata before your society (PRO/CMO) assigns one.
 If you want to test CWR exports, you can make something up, any three letters will work.
-However, only send out CWR files with the code officially assigned to you.
+However, only send out CWR files with the code officially assigned to you.**

 There are several ways to get to ``Add CWR Export`` view: